piisalie/cannot_into_computers/source/articles/2017-11-18-runtime_configuration_in_elixir.html.markdown

 #### ??? (refactor probably)

 The solution above will work when you have only a few environment variables, but as an application grows (and it will grow) it will require better ways to manage complexity.
 One possibility is extracting the configuration to a module and then calling the appropriate function for the Application from `start`.
+This also gives us a place to raise errors and keep the application from starting if an environment variable is missing.

 ```elixir
 defmodule MyApp.Configuration